International adoption of South Korean children: Korean War

-A 1988 article which was originally printed in The Progressive and was later reprinted in Pound Pup Legacy stated that less than one percent of Korean adoptees who are currently adopted are Amerasian, but during the decade after the Korean War, most of the Korean adoptees were Amerasians who were fathered by American soldiers.
+While Amerasians came to constitute fewer than one percent of Korean adoptees by 1988, during the decade after the Korean War, most Korean adoptees were Amerasians who were fathered by American soldiers.

-Albert C. Gaw (1993) stated that 6,293 Koreans were adopted in the United States between 1955 and 1966, of whom about 46% were white and Korean mixed, 41% were fully Korean, and the rest were African-American and Korean mixed.
-The first wave of adopted people from Korea came from usually mixed-race children whose families lived in poverty; the children's parents were often American military men and Korean women.
+Of 6,293 Koreans were adopted in the United States between 1955 and 1966, of whom about 46% were white and Korean mixed, 41% were fully Korean, and the rest were African-American and Korean mixed.
+The first wave of adoptees from Korea were usually mixed-race children whose families lived in poverty; the children's parents were often American military men and Korean women.

-A 2015 article which was printed in Public Radio International stated that Arissa Oh who wrote a book about the beginnings of international adoption said that "Koreans have this myth of racial purity; they wanted to get rid of these children.
-Originally international adoption was supposed to be this race-based evacuation."
+The ethnic makeup of these children contributed to the will for international adoption.
+There was a push to remove mixed-race "G.I. babies" from the population.
+Korean ideas about racial purity and the importance of patrilineal descent led American-fathered children to be viewed as not truly Korean.

 Holt

 The start of adoption in South Korea is usually credited to Harry Holt in 1955.
 Harry Holt wanted to help the children of South Korea, so Holt adopted eight children from South Korea and brought them home.
 In part due to the response that Holt got after adopting these eight children from the nationwide press coverage, Holt started Holt International Children's Services, which is an adoption agency based in the United States which specialized in finding families for Korean children.

 Touched by the fate of the orphans, Western religious groups as well as other associations started the process of placing children in homes in the United States and Europe.
-Adoption from South Korea began in 1955 when Bertha and Harry Holt went to Korea and adopted eight war orphans after passing a law through Congress.
-Their work resulted in the founding of Holt International Children's Services.
 The first Korean babies sent to Europe went to Sweden via the Social Welfare Society in the mid-1960s.
-By the end of that decade, the Holt International Children's Services began sending Korean orphans to Norway, Denmark, Belgium, the Netherlands, France, Switzerland, and Germany.
+By the end of that decade, the Holt International Children's Services began sending Korean orphans to Norway, Denmark, Belgium, France, Switzerland, and Germany.